daveRendon/DevCamp/HOL/java/02-modern-cloud-apps/README.md

 entry into an Azure queue, to invoke an image resizing process, for example.
 In a later demo, we'll show how an [Azure Function](https://azure.microsoft.com/en-us/services/functions/) can be invoked via a queue entry to do tasks such as this.

+---
+Copyright 2016 Microsoft Corporation.
+All rights reserved.
+Except where otherwise noted, these materials are licensed under the terms of the MIT License.
+You may use them according to the license as is most appropriate for your project.
+The terms of this license can be found at https://opensource.org/licenses/MIT.